 Did you know Alaska was once named the most expensive state to purchase a Quarter Pounder with Cheese?
 And for many years The Frontier State occupied a top slot as the most expensive state to live.
 But in USA Today‘s estimates for 2022, Alaska ranks as the fourth-most expensive state, just behind New York, Washington DC, and Hawaii.

 So if the price of a burger is an indicator of the economy, we have some good news: Seattle, San Francisco, and Manhattan have since dethroned Alaska in the race for the most expensive Quarter Pounder with Cheese.

-That being said, everyone’s finances are different, so we’ll take you on a tour of six common categories of expenses so you can judge whether it’s time for you to make the Frontier State your home.
+Plus, since Alaska residents enjoy a yearly Permanent Fund Dividend that can help offset the cost of living, it might be the perfect time to move to Alaska.
+That being said, everyone’s finances are different.
+We’ll take you on a tour of several common categories of expenses so you can judge for yourself whether it’s time for you to make the Frontier State your home.

 The Cost of Housing in Alaska

 As the largest monthly expense for most Americans, housing costs contribute significantly to the overall cost of living in Alaska.

-With housing prices clocking in higher than the national average, you might expect that it will cost a fortune to heat and light your home, especially during those cold and dark Alaskan winters.
+With housing prices higher than the national average, you might expect that it will cost a fortune to heat and light your home, especially during those cold and dark Alaskan winters.
 However, we think you’ll be pleasantly surprised by this next section.

 The Cost of Utilities in Alaska

 In other words, electricity is one of the few costs of living factors that puts Alaska on par with many other states.